Emily Wolfe: Career

 Of striving to incorporate this idea with Wolfe's live-show energy, Tanner has said, "The way pop music works - when the chorus hits or the solo hits - things get really tall, and changes in the high end and low end make it feel huge.
 It’s more produced than just these three people playing together in a room, but you don’t want it to be so overly produced or overly polished that it loses the flow of who Emily is an artist.
 A lot of it’s in the moment - if we can make it elicit an emotional response in ourselves, then hopefully it will in somebody else, too."

 That self-titled, self-released album was released February 15, 2019.
 A co-billed tour with Black Pistol Fire followed through the east coast and midwest, followed by multiple headline dates through the east coast, midwest, and west coast, including 3rd & Lindsley in Nashville, WTMD’s First Thursday concert series in Baltimore, Baby’s All Right in Brooklyn, Lincoln Calling Festival in Nebraska, The Mint in Los Angeles, The Independent in San Francisco, and the Empty Bottle in Chicago.

 In May 2019, the single “Holy Roller” was serviced to AAA radio, with support from 20+ stations, and remained on that format's charts for four-plus months.
 An extensive radio promotional tour included visits to stations in Nashville, Baltimore, Albany, Woodstock, Pittsburgh, and Columbus, Ohio.

 In June 2021, Wolfe released her third album, Outlier, on Crows Feet Records.
 The album was produced by Michael Shuman of Queens of the Stone Age, who also received performance and co-writing credits on the record.

 Wolfe's work has received praise from NPR, The Wall Street Journal, MTV, and numerous online and regional press outlets.

 Wolfe's compositions are published by Concord Music Publishing.

-Lucifer SoundTrack | S05E09 No Man (Outlier Album 2021)
+On October 20, 2023, Wolfe released her fourth album, The Blowback.

 Gear

-"As a self-proclaimed “gear head,” Emily Wolfe spends her free time designing guitar and bass pedal boards for her band to round out her authentically gritty take on the rock genre."
+Wolfe is "a self-proclaimed gear head," and designs guitar and bass pedal boards for her band "to round out her authentically gritty take on the rock genre."

-Emily Wolfe is endorsed by Gibson, Epiphone and Ernie Ball.
+Wolfe is endorsed by Gibson, Epiphone and Ernie Ball.
 Wolfe primarily plays an Epiphone Sheraton.
 In 2021, Epiphone released a signature Sheraton model for Wolfe, known as the Emily Wolfe Sheraton Stealth.
+In 2023, Epiphone released a second signature Sheraton, the White Wolfe.

-Her pedals include Fulltone Octafuzz, Electro Harmonix Glove Boost, Fulltone OCD, Klon KTR, Dynatrem Tremolo, TC Electronic Alter Ego, and Earthquaker Devices Levitation.
+Her pedals include a Fulltone Octafuzz, Electro-Harmonix Glove Boost, Fulltone OCD, Klon Centaur KTR, Dynatrem Tremolo, TC Electronic Alter Ego, and Earthquaker Devices Levitation.